RayJameson/astronvim_config/.github/README.md

 ### No bufferline and tabline

-Same reason as above, for navigating I use Telescope and `grapple.nvim` plugin.
-I used `harpoon.nvim` before, `grapple.nvim` has a little bit more functionality, but they both are very similar.
+Same reason as above, for navigating I use Telescope and [grapple.nvim](grapple-repo) plugin.
+I used [harpoon.nvim](harpoon-repo) before, but [grapple.nvim](grapple-repo)
+has a little bit more functionality, although they both are very similar.

 Check this video of ThePrimeagen explaining `harpoon.nvim`
 [![harpoon-video](https://img.youtube.com/vi/Qnos8aApa9g/0.jpg)](https://youtu.be/Qnos8aApa9g)